testxio/testx-quickstart/README.md

 Make sure you have [Node.js](https://nodejs.org) installed on your machine.
 To run selenium server locally (not really necessary for dev/testing) you'll need java as well.

-Install [protractor](http://www.protractortest.org/) (may need to run as root/administrator):

-	npm install -g protractor

-Update the local chrome and firefox selenium drivers using webdriver-manager (comes with protractor):

-	webdriver-manager update

 ## Installation

 Clone this project.